UK gender pay gap widens as childcare costs worsen ‘motherhood penalty’

-The nation’s average pay gap widened by 2.4 percentage points to 14.4% in 2021, accountancy giant PwC found in its Women in Work index.

-The UK’s gender pay gap has widened as sharp increases in the cost of childcare has worsened a “motherhood penalty”, pricing many women out of work altogether, according to a new report.
+The UK’s gender pay gap has widened as sharp increases in the cost of childcare have priced many women out of work, according to a report.

-The nation’s average pay gap widened by 2.4 percentage points to 14.4% in 2021, accountancy giant PwC found in its Women in Work index.
+The nation’s average pay gap widened by 2.4 percentage points to 14.4 per cent in 2021, accountancy giant PwC found in its Women in Work index.

 It means that the gap between what the average man and the average women is paid in hourly pay has got bigger, indicating UK companies have taken a step backward when it comes to gender parity.

-Furthermore, the UK dropped five places in the firm’s annual index of women’s employment outcomes, across 33 countries that are members of the Organisation for Economic Co-operation and Development (OECD) and included in the analysis.
+Furthermore, the UK dropped five places in the firm’s annual index of women’s employment outcomes, across 33 countries that are members of the Organisation for Economic Co-operation and Development (OECD).

-The UK stood in 14th place in 2021, down from ninth place in 2019, meaning that as well as the pay gap, indicators like the female labour force participation rate has declined and more women have become unemployed.
+The UK stood in 14th place in 2021, down from ninth place in 2019, meaning that as well as the pay gap, indicators like the female labour force participation rate has declined and more women have left work.

 Moreover, childcare costs have risen dramatically in the UK since 2015 while wage growth has slowed, PwC said.

-Average nursery costs per week rose by more than a fifth between 2015 and 2022, while average weekly earnings rose by 14%.
+Average nursery costs per week rose by more than a fifth between 2015 and 2022, while average weekly earnings rose by 14 per cent.

-And net childcare costs represented almost a third of the income of a family on the average UK wage, compared to as little as 1% in Germany.
+And net childcare costs represented almost a third of the income of a family on the average UK wage, compared to as little as 1 per cent in Germany.

-It means that women have born the brunt of higher childcare costs when it comes to their careers, the report suggested.
+It means that women have endured the brunt of higher childcare costs when it comes to their careers, the report suggested.

 Larice Stielow, senior economist at PwC, said: “The motherhood penalty is now the most significant driver of the gender pay gap and, in the UK, women are being hit even harder by the rising cost of living and increasing cost of childcare.